 Remix.run Logo

-Aurornis a year ago
+Aurornis 2 years ago

 Making manufacturers pay is equivalent to making consumers pay.